Table Of Contents

 AWS Lambda is the event-based serverless computing service for the AWS platform.
 Event-driven functions are compute events that happen automatically in response to various inputs known as triggers.

-This is sometimes called Functions-as-a-Service (FaaS), althoughthough the AWS Lambda ecosystem extends beyond that.
-More on event-driven functions later.
+This is sometimes called Functions-as-a-Service (FaaS), although the AWS Lambda ecosystem extends beyond that.
+We’ll discuss event-driven functions later.

-Through serverless computing, Lambda lets developers write and execute code without worrying about administrative tasks.
+Through serverless computing, Lambda enables developers to write and execute code without worrying about administrative tasks.

-Those tasks include booking server resources from a cloud provider, maintaining servers in optimal condition, scaling RAM, CPU, and memory resources up and down manually, managing the underlying operating system, or patching security issues.
+Those tasks include booking server resources from a cloud provider, maintaining servers in optimal condition, manually scaling RAM, CPU, and memory resources up and down, managing the underlying operating system, or patching security issues.

 AWS takes care of all that and more on your developers’ behalf.
-That way, they can focus on writing code that’ll ensure your customers have smooth service delivery.
+That way, they can focus on writing code to ensure your customers have smooth service delivery.

 All your developers need to do is bring your code to AWS to deploy it for the specific use cases you want to see.

-A big reason Lambda is cost-efficient is that it takes advantage of serverless architecture to reduce wasted cloud spend.
+Lambda is cost-efficient because it takes advantage of serverless architecture to reduce wasted cloud spend.

 The Cloud Cost Playbook